Skip to content

 Providing your own Segment source

-By default, ReadySet reports telemetry to an HTTP Tracking API Source operated by ReadySet, Inc. A different source can be specified by setting the RS_SEGMENT_WRITE_KEY environment variable to the write key corresponding to the source you wish to use.
+By default, Readyset reports telemetry to an HTTP Tracking API Source (opens in a new tab) operated by Readyset, Inc. A different source can be specified by setting the RS_SEGMENT_WRITE_KEY environment variable to the write key corresponding to the source you wish to use.

 What telemetry data is collected?

-Telemetry messages adhere to the Segment Track API spec.
+Telemetry messages adhere to the Segment Track API spec (opens in a new tab).
 Each telemetry message contains a per-session anonymous UUID, an event name, a timestamp, and 0 or more properties.
 If the RS_API_KEY environment variable is set, its value will be used as the user ID.

-The following OpenAPI schema describes all possible telemetry payloads reported by ReadySet:
+The following OpenAPI schema describes all possible telemetry payloads reported by Readyset:

 components: